Tillerson: 'North Korea must earn its way back to the table'

 But he did not say a line that had appeared in his prepared comments, distributed by the State Department on embargo earlier in the day.
 Tillerson had been set to say that, "apart from that step, there are no preconditions for talks, nor will we accept pre-conditions from North Korea or others."

-The State Department has yet to respond to CNN's request for comment on the omission.
+Asked about the omission, the State Department's Undersecretary of Public Affairs Steve Goldstein said that, "nobody took that out for him.
+The Secretary doesn't speak word for word from prepared remarks and works to deliver the words that will be the most impactful to the audience he is addressing."

-Tillerson did double down on the administration's tough talk.
+Tillerson did double down on the administration's tough talk, even as other countries warned that US rhetoric and actions are part of the problem.

 "We have been clear that all options remain on the table in the defense of our nation, but we do not seek, nor do we want, war with North Korea," Tillerson said.
 "The United States will use all necessary measures to defend itself against North Korean aggression, but our hope remains that diplomacy will produce a resolution."

+Tillerson rejected the argument that the US bore any blame, saying, "there is but one party that has carried out illegal detonation of illegal devices, there is but one party that launches intercontinental ballistic missiles ... that is the Kim regime in North Korea."

+"They alone are responsible for these tensions, they alone must take responsibility for these tensions, and they alone can solve these tensions," Tillerson said.

-Tillerson also made clear that there would be no let-up in his campaign to squeeze North Korea and steadily choke off its diplomatic channels and means of financial support.
+Tillerson made clear that there would be no let-up in his campaign to squeeze North Korea and steadily choke off its diplomatic channels and means of financial support.
 That campaign, he said, must be given time to succeed.

 "North Korea's growing capabilities reflect a direct threat to our security and the security of the entire world," Tillerson said.
 "We do not regard this claim as an empty threat.
 In the face of such a threat, inaction is unacceptable for any nation."